Zilliqa/ZIP/zips/zip-18.md

 # Motivation

-On Feb 4, 2021 on the Zilliqa Blockchain 1,000,000 TX got executed for only 2000 ZILs of fees [1].
+On Feb 4, 2021 on the Zilliqa Blockchain 1,000,000 transactions got executed at the cost of 2000 ZILs of fees [1].
 Preventing the blockchain being spammed without touching crucial blockchain attributes like permissionless or trustless, fees for normal ZIL transactions need to be adjusted.

 A comparision of ZRC-2 token transfers and ZIL transfers shows the inequalitity of TXs: